martensson/moxy/README.md

 # moxy
 [![Build Status](https://travis-ci.org/martensson/moxy.svg?branch=master)](https://travis-ci.org/martensson/moxy)

 moxy is a HTTP Reverse Proxy and Load Balancer that automatically configures itself for microservices deployed on [Apache Mesos](http://mesos.apache.org) and [Marathon](https://mesosphere.github.io/marathon/).
-It is inspired by [Vulcand](https://github.com/mailgun/vulcand) and moxy in fact uses the same proxy library written by the nice people at Mailgun.
+It is inspired by [Vulcand](https://github.com/mailgun/vulcand) and moxy does in fact use the same proxy library written by the nice people at Mailgun.

 Features:

-* Reverse proxy and rr-loadbalancer for your apps running inside Marathon/Mesos
+* Reverse proxy and load balancer for your microservices running inside Mesos and Marathon
-* Single binary for easy deployment
+* Single binary with no other dependencies for easy deployment
-* Support for TLS termination
+* Supports TLS termination
-* Event callback listener to always be up-to-date with changes inside Marathon
+* Event callback listener to automatically be up-to-date with Marathon
-* Local file backups of Marathon states, moxy keeps serving your apps even if Marathon goes down
+* Local file backups of Marathon states, so moxy will keep serving your apps even if Marathon goes down
 * + more on the works...

 ## Compatibility